Service Learning

 What is the Service Learning Designation (SLD)?

 All Service Learning Designated courses are listed on the schedule so you will know that a more demanding community-based assignment exists within the curriculum.
-Service Learning Designations are added to varies sections of courses on a semester-by-semester basis and chosen by that individual teacher.
+Service Learning Designations are added to various sections of courses on a semester-by-semester basis and chosen by that individual teacher.
 On the schedule, you'll see "This is a Service Learning Designated course" in the course description.

 What will you gain from taking Service Learning Designated courses?

-- Comprehend your courses by improving problem solving skills.
+- Comprehend your courses by improving problem-solving skills.

 - Better understand your community by collaborating with community members and enhancing social experiences.